Idaho's congressional districts

 Idaho has two congressional districts.
-A state since 1890, it gained its second seat in the U.S. House for the 1912 election.
+A state since 1890, it gained its second seat in the United States House of Representatives for the 1912 election.
 Both seats were at-large selections on the ballot (entire state) for three elections, until the two districts were established prior to the 1918 election.
+Since then, Idaho has had two districts represented in the House.

 Current districts and representatives

-List of members of the United States House delegation from Idaho, district boundary maps, and the district political ratings according to the CPVI.
+This is a list of United States representatives from Idaho, district boundary maps, and the district political ratings according to the CPVI.
 The delegation has a total of 2 members, both with the Republican party.

+District profiles

 First district

 The 1st district seat encompasses the northern and most of the southwestern portion of the state.
 Starting at the Canada–U.S. border, it includes all areas in the Pacific Time Zone and follows the western border to the southwestern corner.
 It formerly included most of the state capital, Boise, but with redistricting in 2012, northeast Ada County, including most of the Boise city limits, is now within the 2nd district.
 Meridian, Eagle, and west Boise south of Interstate 84 remain in the first district as are all areas north of Boise, including McCall, Lewiston, Moscow, and Coeur d'Alene.

 It is represented by Russ Fulcher, a Republican first elected in 2018.